SmbatPoghosyan/Posts_App/README.md

 To use Redis database, follow this stages

 1. Register for a Redis account
 2. By default it will give you 1 free database but you can create paid database clicking "New database" button in the upper right corner
 3. From left menu click on "Databases" and find the database, you want to use and click on it
 4. In "General" seqtion find "Public endpoint" it is you database's host and port (format HOST:PORT)
-5. Scroll down to the "Sequrity" section and copy your password
+5. Scroll down to the "Security" section and copy your password
 6. Update your Redis config in your _.env_ file (example for Redis config you can find in _.env.example_ file)

 Make sure to install the required packages for Redis running ~npm install ioredis~ or 3rd stage of instalation [Installation](#installation)